arc42/canvas.arc42.org-site/_pages/08-faq.md

 ## What is the relation of the canvas to arc42?

+>Both AIC (architecture inception canvas) and ACC (architecture communication canvas) are perfectly compatible with the well-established arc42 template.

+Either of these canvas types can be a starting point for more extensive or elaborate documentation of an architecture.

+Additionally, the arc42 open source organization is maintaining, supporting and hosting these canvases.

 ## How to use the PowerPoint® version?

 ## How shall I create a canvas?